 Confessions of an Altruistic Asshole

 Finding a sense of purpose is a powerful thing.
 It’s a feeling some people spend their whole lives searching for.
-The sense that what you were meant to do – or that what you are doing – is not just important but necessary can be life-changing.
+That sense that what are doing is not just important, but necessary, can be life-changing.
 Overwhelming.
 Exhilarating.
 Terrifying.
 Fulfilling.
 Even euphoric.
 Some find that purpose in their faith, others in service to the community around them.
-Some, like I did, find it in standing up and fighting for what they believe in.
+Some find it in standing up and fighting for what they believe in.
 Some, like I did, find it in times of crisis.

 When the twin towers fell in Manhattan, I began to glimpse the direction my life would take.
-And for a little while, despite all the good work I was able to do, it turned me into a total asshole.
+And for a little while, despite all the good work I was able to do, it turned me into someone I never wanted to be.
 I’ve written so much about the beauty that existed in Ground Zero among the 1st Responders and our work there.
 It was an extraordinary time.
 But there is also something else worth talking about that’s a little more personal.
-And of all the things I’ve written about that time, this is the hardest.
-I have a laptop full of half-finished essays trying to sort through it.
+And of all the things I’ve written about that time, this is the most difficult.

 Running Backwards, Towards a Cliff

 On the 13th of September 2011, standing in the gas station that used to be on the corner of Canal and the West Side Highway, surrounded by volunteers and supplies, I reminded myself to breathe.
-I had no idea what the hell I was doing.
-I had arrived with a truck full of sandwiches and water, which I had expected to deliver and then be sent on my way.
+I had no idea what I was doing.
+I had arrived with a truck full of sandwiches and water.
+I had expected to deliver them and be sent on my way.
 But they didn’t send me away.
 So I stayed, because no one stopped me.
 I set out to organize a small piece of the chaos.
 I made myself busy.
 I slept in the back of a pickup truck because I knew I’d never get back in if I went home.

-So we worked.
+We worked.
 As hard as we could for as long as we could stand up, we worked.
-Through a series of events either explained by luck, divinity or destiny – depending on your persuasion – we were given the credentials to keep working.
+Through a series of events either explained by luck, divinity or destiny, as the authority over the site changed we were repeatedly given the credentials to keep working.
 And somewhere in that work, fear, adrenaline, and exhausted laughter, I discovered who I was and what I was meant for.
 I knew it in my bones.

 In the context of Ground Zero I also began to feel that my work was necessary, that the skills I was building were – in my own small way – required as a cog in the progress being made there.
 I mattered.
 I was important.
 I was completely addicted to the way that felt, and I was headed for a crash greater than anything I’d ever experienced.
 I never saw it coming.